 When I started, I was merely hoping to delve deeper into the many colorful myths and legends, which I so love, in the hope of finding answers to very basic questions.
 What makes a Hindu?
 Why the many million gods and goddesses?
 What do the festivals and rituals stand for?
 The quest has led me down a wonderful path of discovery.
-The Amar Chitra Katha comics of my childhood have led to the Gita, the Upanishads, and even the Vedas.
-In their readings, I have encountered an ancient wisdom so profound, so modern and so liberal that it fits right into the 21st Century.
+The Amar Chitra Katha comics of my childhood have led me to the Gita, the Upanishads, and even the Vedas.
+In their readings, I have encountered an ancient wisdom so profound, modern and liberal that it fits right into the Twenty First Century.

 The underlying theme of the Vedanta Philosophy is non-dualism.
 The idea that we are all one.
-We all part of the Cosmic Consciousness.
+We all part of the same Cosmic Consciousness.
 Tat Twm Asi, You are that proclaim the Vedas.

 This blog holds a torch to that spirit.
 I hope through various posts I can introduce or re-introduce to you this ancient religion or school of thought, by demystifying it a bit and simplifying it a lot.
-So that you can find your own Truth

 Thank you and Namaste!